-2.3.2.2 The trials shall be carried out in favourable weather (recommended limitation of wind force is 10 m/s, sea state 2), with the operating load of the tug equal to 50 - 10 % of provisions.
-Current velocity in the area of the trials (if any) shall be measured both upstream and down stream.
+2.3.3.2 The trials shall be carried out in weather conditions that deliver reliable results (recommended limitation of wind force is 10 m/s, sea state 2), with the load of the tug equal to 50 - 10 % of provisions.
+Velocity of current in the area of the trials, if any, shall be measured both upstream and down stream.

-2.3.2.3 Displacement or power of the assisted ship shall be sufficient to maintain the heading and speed with the help of the autopilot during the necessary tug manoeuvring.
+2.3.3.3 The assisted ship shall maintain the heading and speed during the necessary tug manoeuvring.

-2.3.2.4 The following data shall be recorded continuously in real time mode during trials for later analysis:
+2.3.3.4 The following data shall be recorded continuously in real time mode during trials:

-- .1 position of the assisted ship in relation to the escort tug; - .2 towing line tension; - .3 escort test speed; - .4 angle of the tug heel during escort service; - .5 length and angle of the towing line from the centerline of the assisted ship;
+.1 position of the assisted ship in relation to the escort tug;

+- .2 towing line tension;

+- .3 escort test speed;

+- .4 angle of the tug heel during escort service;

+.5 angle of the towing line from the centerline of the assisted ship;

-.6 manoeuvring time from maintained oblique position of the tug on one side of the assisted ship to mirror position on the other side at the maximum tension value of towing line and the maximum towing line angle from the centerline of the assisted ship (but not more than 60°);
+.6 manoeuvring time from maintained oblique position of the tug on one side of the assisted ship to mirror position on the other side at the maximum tension of towing line and the maximum towing line angle from the centerline of the assisted ship (but not more than 60°);